It all began in Sutton-in-Ashfield and Mansfield in 1913

-Hopkins Solicitors was founded in 1913 by Elijah Samuel Buxton Hopkins.
-The Hopkins family originally came from Eastwood, Nottinghamshire where Sam grew up in his mother’s pub ‘The Rising Sun Public House’.
+Hopkins Solicitors was founded in 1913 by Elijah Samuel Buxton Hopkin.
+The Hopkin family originally came from Eastwood, Nottinghamshire where Sam grew up in his mother’s pub ‘The Rising Sun Public House’.
 Sam became articled at Hunt Dickens, a firm in Nottingham, before moving to London to be an Assistant Solicitor at Bailey, Shaw and Gillott.

-Sam Hopkins opened his first office in Sutton in Ashfield in 1913.
-Later in the 1920s, with his eldest son Raymond, and Mr. Robert Bosworth, he opened his second office on Leeming Street in Mansfield.
+Sam Hopkin opened his first Hopkin Solicitor office in Sutton-in-Ashfield in 1913.
+Later in the 1920s, with his eldest son Raymond and Mr. Robert Bosworth, a second office was opened on Leeming Street in Mansfield.
 Sam was also a founding member of Mansfield Rotary Club and started working for the Mining Union in 1926.

 Moving to Waverley House in Mansfield Town Centre in 1928

-Eventually Hopkins closed its Sutton and Leeming Street offices and moved to the larger Waverley House on Westgate in about 1928 – where we still have an office today.
-Waverley is now one of Mansfield’s listed building thanks to its historic stonework.
-Here, along with his eldest son Ray, Sam was joined by his younger son Brian.
+Around 1928 they closed their Sutton and Leeming Street offices and moved into Waverley House on Westgate – where we still have an office today.
+Waverley is one of Mansfield’s listed buildings thanks to its historic stonework.
+Here, along with his eldest son Ray, Sam was joined by his younger son Brian, so the business name was changed to Hopkin & Sons.
 They worked together for 20 years before the death of Elijah Sam in 1951.
 Ray and Brian continued as Partners and were joined by Dennis Tate in 1959.

 Expanding to Eden Court Head Office in 1982